ChrstphrHll/npc_gen/students/Rianna Belt.md

 # Rianna Belt
 ---
 ### Description
-- Elf Barbarian from Beleriand
+- Elf Barbarian from Aldercrown Empire
 - 8th year Assault student in Fiesn
-- long wavy auburn hair that's put up, Pale Brown eyes, and Brown skin
+- short straight black hair that's plain, Pale Brown eyes, and Brown skin
 - Is Thrifty and Repugnant, and has Excitement as their ideal

 ### Organizations